shanekm/AdaptiveCodeViaCSharp/ReadMe.txt

 7. Unit Testing
 	- process of writing code that tests other code
 	- Act, Arrange, Assert
+	- MOQ - framework for setting up mocks
+		a.
+When set up an mocked object's properties are set to defaults (int = 0, bool = false, string = null etc)
+		b.
+Mock .Object is an interface
+		c.
+Set up .Object how it should behave when a method is called
+		d.
+Prefix all mocked objects with 'mock' keyword for consistency

+	[TestInitilize] - ran before Each test

 8. Refactoring
 	- process of incrementally improving the design of existing code